|

 From spending nearly three years unable to leave his home while battling crippling agoraphobia in 2006-2009, Robbie Williams has come a long way.
 After turning down a lucrative contract to become a judge on American Idol, Williams sought treatment for the condition keeping him homebound.
 Meeting up with old friends from his first band helped him rediscover a love of performing, and he’s currently one of the top musical artists around the globe, with total record sales in excess of 75 million copies.

 His amazing accomplishments weren’t easy when trying to also treat his anxiety disorders and depression.
 He describes it by saying, “It wasn’t an easy process, it was like having a car crash and then learning how to walk again.”
-While his friends were one important element to his successful treatment, his therapist was another.
+While his friends were one important element in his successful treatment, his therapist was another.
 With the right help and support network, mental health is something everyone can strive to improve.
 Sober living may not happen overnight, but it is possible.

 If taking a day off doesn’t help with your stress or you struggle with symptoms that might be part of a larger mental illness, get help!
 Contact us today by calling us at (833) 596-3502.
 Our compassionate team of counselors is standing by to take your call 24/7.
 Whether you need someone to talk to or detox help, we’re here.